cocotb/cocotb/docs/source/simulator_support.rst

     A working installation of the simulator itself is required.

-Cocotb implements two flows for Questa.
+cocotb implements two flows for Questa.
 The most suitable flow is chosen based on the Questa version being used.

 The newer **QIS/Qrun flow** uses the Questa Information System (QIS) together with the ``qrun`` command.